Building a Simple Data Pipeline

 def get_data():

-# NOTE: configure this as appropriate for your airflow environment
+# NOTE: configure this as appropriate for your Airflow environment

 data_path = "/opt/airflow/dags/files/employees.csv"